UIImage

 Summary

-The UIImage class is the foundation of image handling in the Scripting environment.
-It supports:
+UIImage is the core class for image manipulation in the Scripting environment.
+It provides:

-- Loading from file paths, binary data, or Base64 strings
+• Loading from files, binary data, or Base64 strings